shockscript/spec/src/overview/xml-capabilities/whack.md

-# Jet XML capabilities
+# Whack XML capabilities

-This section describes XML features specifically when applied as Jet+Spot nodes.
+This section describes XML features specifically when applied as WhackDS nodes.

 ## Native tags

-Native tags belong to the implicit `j` namespace, such as `j:Button`.
-The `j` namespace is not overridable.
+Native tags belong to the implicit `w` namespace, such as `w:Button`.
+The `w` namespace is not overridable.

 ## DOM “data” attributes

-`data` attributes (like `data-x`) set over native tags, such as `j:Button`, contribute plain data attributes to the underlying DOM element.
+`data` attributes (like `data-x`) set over native tags, such as `w:Button`, contribute plain data attributes to the underlying DOM element.

-Using a Spot reference, the attribute would be accessed as `reference!.@["data-name"]`.
+Using a WhackDS reference, the attribute would be accessed as `reference!.@["data-name"]`.

 ## “key” attribute